SylvainTran/my-frontend-projects/impressive-replica-project/blog.md

 ## object-fit

 A CSS property which allows video or img media to be resized in their container. "cover" will maintain aspect-ratio while filling the container completely, while contain ensures that the media will fit in but not necessarily fill the container (this is the default?).

+## Event handling scope

+When events are called, things will use the global scope variables if they are declared there.
+Should use variables in local scope to avoid this from happening.